These 100+ Cyber Monday deals have something for everyone on your shopping list

 Anker Magnetic Wireless Charger: 25% off

-This convenient wireless charger features a compact design that won’t take up much space on your table or desk.
-It also has a flexible mount, so you can attach your device at the perfect angle for viewing.
+This convenient wireless charger has a compact design that won’t take up much space on your table or desk.
+It also offers a flexible mount, so you can attach your device at the perfect angle for viewing.

 Sold by Amazon